stew675/standup5x5/README.md

 ### v25

-`v25.c` is just `s25.c` but with AVX2 instructions add for processing the key sets.
+`v25.c` is just `s25.c` but with AVX2 instructions added for processing the key sets.
 The use of AVX-2 saw the main algorithm loop be sped up by almost 3x.
 This is my first time ever playing around with AVX instructions, so it was a fun learning experience.

 ### 525